LucasDSilva200/yt-Pydownloader/README.md

                         The link to the video playlist you want to download.<br>
   -Pm MUSICS, --Musics MUSICS<br>
                         The link to the Playlist of Songs you want to download.<br>
-  -W WORKERS, --Workers WORKERS<br>
-                        Sets the number of workers (Default 4) to download playlists.